joepio/quickwit-svelte/README.md

-# Large Scale Tokenized Information Gatherer

-Search engine designed to process large amounts of PDF files and make them fully searchable.
+# Quickwit Search Svelte UI

+Front-end for [QuickWit](https://quickwit.io/) search engine made with Svelte + TS + Vite.

+_Note: very early, and probably not useful for anyone yet.
+Not actively maintained._

 ## Setup using S3 storage